 Mark your calendars for the EPA’s Fix-a-Leak Week, March 18th through the 24th.
 Celebrated in March of each year, Fix-a-Leak Week encourages every day Americans to play a role in decreasing water waste by checking fixtures and making water conscious decisions.

 Did you know?
 Leaks contribute to over 1 trillion gallons of water lost in the US every year.
 Yikes!
-Check out our infographic and help spread the word on leaks.

 Join us in our quest to hunt down the drips and start saving with these 9 leak detection tips:

 Excessive pressure (more than 80 psi) can increase the chance of leaks.

 2.)
 Check basement crawl spaces for hidden leaks

 Even small basement leaks can cause devastating structural damage.

 3.)
 If you have a swimming pool, monitor the water line as it is notorious for leaks

 Not only will you save on water, you’ll save on chemicals too!

 4.)
 Tour your building(s) for leaks quarterly while performing preventative maintenance